Muhraqa

 History of the Muhraqa

-The site is mostly associated with the biblical account of Elijah’s clash with the Ba’al prophets.
+The site is mainly associated with the biblical account of Elijah’s clash with the Ba’al prophets.

 Elijah: A Prophet – and a Butcher